Welcome to Kodiak, Alaska

 The city of Kodiak is on Kodiak Island located approximately 150 miles southwest of Anchorage.
 The population of Kodiak, Coast Guard Base, and other surrounding villages totals approximately 13,900 people.
 The size of Kodiak Island is approximately 3,588 square miles.
 Visit http://www.kodiak.org/ for more information about Kodiak and it's surrounding communities.

 Here at Aids to Navigation Team (ANT) Kodiak, we currently service beacons, lighted and un-lighted, throughout most of Alaska.
 A great majority of our beacons are serviced with the assistance of Air Station Kodiak.
 In correlation with the air station, we service our aids by way of the HH-60J model helicopter.
-We are currently responsible for ensuring the proper operation of 71 beacons throughout most of Alaska.
-42 of these 71 beacons are serviced between the months of May and July, when we take our annual North Slope trip.
+We are currently responsible for ensuring the proper operation of 110 aids to navigation throughout most of Alaska.
+40 of these Aids to Navigation are serviced between the months of May and July, when we take our annual North Slope Trip.

 The information below was taken from the U.S. Coast Guard Aids to Navigation System: